ELIZABETH, NJ - Police Detective Darin Williamson was off duty when one man in a group of five pulled a gun on him in an alley.

 He would subdue the suspect with the gun until backup arrived.
 His heroics were honored at the 200 Club of Union County Valor Awards Luncheon in May and by the city council last night.

-The other men ran once he fired his gun, Det.
-Williamson added.
+The other men ran once he fired his gun, Williamson said of the March 2016 incident.

 “I had the opportunity to y'know, neutralize them.
 But it's not in my heart to go out there and take what God put out here.”

 Councilman-at-Large Manny Grova, Jr. presented a framed resolution to Williamson at last night’s city council meeting to commemorate his actions.
 The detective’s wife, mother and young daughter looked on.

 “That was a big job and he was facing death,” Grova said after the meeting.
 "He's a great guy, a very good guy."